NappingPiglet/dicecloud-v2-guide/documentation-for-properties/buff.md

 Currently unused.

 {% hint style="warning" %}
-Values marked with a \* can only be accessed using an ancestor reference.
+All values marked with a \* can only be accessed using an ancestor reference.
 {% endhint %}